 Half-time whistle - time for a sangría refill.
-With six months of 2025 already in the bag, Spain’s property market has behaved much as expected: steady price growth in the perennial favourites, quiet momentum continues to build in tomorrow’s hotspots, and foreign buyers are still queuing up for a slice of Spanish sun.
-Proposed new regulations, such as Prime Minister Pedro Sánchez’s headline-grabbing “100 % tax” proposal have raised eyebrows, yet on the ground, most deals continue to sail through.
+With six months of 2025 already in the bag, Spain’s property market has behaved much as expected: steady price growth in the perennial locations, while quiet momentum continues to build in tomorrow’s hotspots.

 Share this: